Recipe Overview

 I love twice baked potatoes.
 The problem is they are a hassle to make: bake the potatoes, try to scoop out the insides while leaving a presentable shell, mash them, and then refill the potato skin you just emptied out.
 Then it’s back in the oven for awhile before you can actually serve them.

-If you love loaded mashed potato casserole, be sure to try loaded baked potatoes or easy potato skins.
+If you love loaded mashed potato casserole, be sure to try loaded baked potatoes or easy potato skins, too!

 You’re going to love this recipe!

 - Mashed Potatoes: This recipe calls for six cups of mashed potatoes.
 You’ll need about 3 pounds of russet potatoes, cooked and mashed with milk and butter.
-Make Instant Pot mashed potatoes.
-It’s easy and no fuss.
-You can use leftover mashed potatoes, too.
-Crockpot mashed potatoes are a great choice, too.
+Make Instant Pot mashed potatoes or crockpot mashed potatoes; they’re easy and no fuss.
+This recipe is a great way to use leftover mashed potatoes, too.

 - Cream Cheese: Either full fat or reduced fat cream cheese will work.
 Make sure you take it out of the refrigerator an hour or two ahead of time to soften.